 Participants shared that sample sizes of service members and veterans from most available databases are relatively small, particularly for examining points of difference among military-connected individuals.
-As a result, researchers have had to rely on aggregating data on military-connected individuals, which can lead to

-Military-Connected Undergraduates: The Current State of Research and Future Work Friday, April 10, 2015 Convening Summary the conflation of differences on student population.
+As a result, researchers have had to rely on aggregating data on military-connected individuals, which can lead to the conflation of differences on this student population.
 Increasing the number of military-connected students in future national-level data collection efforts, coupled with the thoughtful inclusion of additional variables to capture a more holistic depiction of service members and veterans in higher education, would build upon the capacity to conduct meaningful analyses on this growing, yet understudied, student population.

 In addition, some participants expressed support for the benefit of merging existing data on each service member and veteran to leverage existing data in a useful and informative way.
 Making use of secondary school data to account for pre-enlistment characteristics, such as data collected in the ELS of 2002 and High School Longitudinal Study (HSLS) of 2009, was offered as one recommendation.
 As more data are collected, the HSLS of 2009 (HSLS:09) data-the newest NCES secondary sample survey-could also be used to follow high school students into the military, and perhaps into higher education and beyond.